sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update_um980.md

 7. The update process can take multiple minutes.
 Once completed, close UPrecise, and press the Torch Power Button to exit the direct-connect mode.

+	!!! note
+		Once in the special UM980 direct connect mode, the firmware will stay in that mode until you give the Torch Power Button a single press.
+If you power-cycle the Torch while it is in direct connect mode, it returns to direct connect mode on power-up.
+Give the button a single press to exit.

+8. After a restart, you will find the firmware updated.
+Open the System Menu to confirm the firmware version.

 	<figure markdown>
 	![UM980 Firmware version shown in System Menu](./img/Terminal/SparkFun RTK Everywhere - System Menu UM980 Firmware.png)
 	<figcaption markdown>